MegavexNetwork/scoreboard-library/INSTALLATION.md

 </dependencies>
 ```

-You will need to shade these dependencies and relocate them with something
+You will need to shade these dependencies and relocate them using something
 like [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/).